Who is responsible for the Adventure Park area?

 When are baseball diamonds, soccer fields or other amenities going to be developed?

 The Developer has advised that Base Amenities for Harmony include parks, pathways, and open green spaces, and are generally constructed with each new phase built.
-For example, Completed phases have a series of trails, open spaces, wetlands, Paintbrush Park, and Sunset Cove Park which can be used by all residents of Harmony to enjoy.
+For example, completed phases have a series of trails, open spaces, wetlands, Paintbrush Park, and Sunset Cove Park which can be used by all residents of Harmony to enjoy.

 Additional Base amenities will be added with future work programs in Phases 11-14 and will include additional walking and trails, and open spaces.
 As the development progresses, additional sports fields and other amenities will come online.